Pareto Efficient Nash Implementation Via Approval Voting: Virtual Implementation without Domain Restrictions

-Now consider the game $\Gamma_M(A'')$ where $A''=((0,1),(1,1))$.
-For the action profile $(z_1,z_2)$, the outcome is $(p,1)$, and player 1 cannot increase the probability of the second alternative to be chosen; i.e., player 1 has no profitable deviation.
+Now consider the utility profiles $A''=((0,1),(1,1))$.
+For the action profile $(z_1,z_2)$, the utility outcome is $(p,1)$, and player 1 cannot increase the probability of the second alternative to be chosen; i.e., player 1 has no profitable deviation.
 Obviously, player 2 has no profitable deviation either.
 For the action profile $(z'_1,z'_2)$, the outcome is $(q,1)$, and player 1 cannot increase the probability of the second alternative to be chosen.
-Therefore we have two different equilibria outcomes $(p,1)$ and $(q,1)$, which implies that $M$ does not satisfy uniqueness. \end{proof}
+Therefore we have two different equilibria outcomes $(p,1)$ and $(q,1)$. \end{proof}

-In our settings, we allow a situation where a player can be indifferent between two alternatives.
-The proof of Theorem \ref{theo:imp-u} relies on it.
-Some of the bargaining models do not allow such situation.
-The following impossibility results holds even in the case where an indifference is not allowed.

-\begin{theorem} There is no mechanism that satisfies SYM, IRA and $\varepsilon$-Pareto efficiency in all equilibria for $\varepsilon<\frac{1}{2}$. \end{theorem}